 United Way of Metropolitan Dallas addresses homelessness by working with a variety of community partners to provide a continuum of services.
 Our goal is to improve housing stability for North Texas families while also advocating for more affordable housing.

 One successful prevention initiative was the Dallas Rental Assistance Collaborative (DRAC), which provided rental and utility assistance so people could stay in their homes during the worst of the COVID-19 pandemic.
 As tens of thousands of our neighbors lost their income and fell ill, our region faced an eviction crisis.
 DRAC enabled us to quickly and efficiently distribute funds to the people who needed them most, without delay.
 Working with more than a dozen grassroots organizations that are trusted members of their communities, we distributed nearly $30.4 million in rent and utility assistance, serving 7,173 households and preventing countless individuals and families from falling into homelessness.

-More recently, we’ve worked with a variety of partners to launch the Targeted Eviction Prevention Program (TEPP), an innovative pilot program that provides direct cash payments and key resources to 500 families on the verge of eviction.
+More recently, we’ve worked with a variety of partners to launch the Targeted Eviction Prevention Program (TEPP), an innovative pilot program that provides comprehensive case management to 100 families on the verge of eviction.
 TEPP aims to help families stabilize their lives to prevent mid-year school moves, which can be highly disruptive to a child’s learning.
-In the first year of the program, United Way and our TEPP partners have provided $1.5 million in direct cash payments to participants, enabling North Texans to do things like pay bills, purchase school supplies and help out family members.

 Interested in joining our work to end homelessness in North Texas?
 Right now one of the most important ways you can be part of the change is to volunteer for the Jan.
 26 Point-in-Time Homeless Count.